Hammarn/1MB335/Lab5.md

-OBS!
-Protocol is in progress.

 # Session 5 - Alignments of mitochondrial sequences

 ## Introduction / Background information to Session 5

 In this session you will focus on aligments.
 As you have seen in the lecture, yuo can align two sequences (pairwise alignment) or multiple sequences (multiple alignment).
 Today, you will do a bit of both.
 For the pairwise alignment part, you will follow a tutorial that was developped by Rasmus Wernersson.
 For the multiple aligment part, you will continue to work with the mitochondrial genomes from Sessions 3 and 4.
 You will also work with additional mitochondrial genomes.
-This will prepare you for the bioinformatic project, as one of the first steps of the project will be to align sequences!
-Finally, you will write a script that will come in handy for the bioinformatic project.
+This will prepare you for the bioinformatic project, as one of the first steps of the project will be to align sequences.

 ## Goals

   + Perform local and global pairwise alignments with different algorithms
   + Explore parameters of pairwise alignments
-  + Perform multiple alignments with different softwares
+  + Perform multiple alignments and visualize them
-  + Continue to program in Python
+  + Manipulate files

 ## Input(s)

-  + 14 complete mitochondrial genomes
+  + complete mitochondrial genomes
-  + 13 sequences for the ribosomal large subunit (l-rRNA)
+  + sequences for the ribosomal large subunit (l-rRNA)

 ## Output(s)

-  + An alignment of 13 mitochondrial genome
+  + An alignment of mitochondrial genome
-  + A table of mitochondrial features for 13 genomes
-  + A visual representation of the alignment
+  + Two alignments of the ribosomal large subunit

 ## Tools

   + [Online alignment tools](https://www.ebi.ac.uk/Tools/psa/)
   + [Online tool to randomly shuffle a protein sequence](http://www.bioinformatics.org/sms2/shuffle_protein.html)
   + Alignment program: [mafft](https://mafft.cbrc.jp/alignment/software/)
-  + Alignment visualization (and alignment) program: clustalw / clustalx
+  + Alignment visualization program: clustalw / clustalx

 ## Steps

   + Step 1: Pairwise alignment exercise
   + Step 2: Multiple alignment exercise
     + Step 2a: Identify the mitochondrial genomes
-    + Step 2b: Fill a table of mitochondrial features
+    + Step 2b: Make a prediction about the alingment
-    + Step 2c: Prepare the input file for the alignment program (programming task)
+    + Step 2c: Prepare the input file for the alignment program
     + Step 2d: Align the entire mitochondria
     + Step 2e: Align the sequence for the large mitochondrial ribosomal RNA (l-rRNA)
     + Step 2f: Find a new l-rRNA sequence and align one more time